c3g/GenPipes_Docs/docs/source/faq/faq_new_users.rst

 GenPipes 3.4 RNA Sequencing Pipeline moved from using Trimmomatic to Skewer.
 Why?
 What does this change mean for GenPipes users?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In addition to why, there are additional queries that we received.
-So we/ll respond to all of these together:
+So we will respond to all of these together:

 In RNA-seq skewer,
 a.
 What does the untrimmed read pairs available after processing refer to?